EBI3827/insta_clone/README.md

 # insta_clone
-A clone of instagram app .
+A clone of instagram app created with laravel,php framework .